cockroachdb/cockroach-cloud-sdk-go/docs/DedicatedClusterCreateSpecification.md

 GetRegionNodes returns the RegionNodes field if non-nil, zero value otherwise.

-### GetRegionNodesOk

-`func (o *DedicatedClusterCreateSpecification) GetRegionNodesOk() (*map[string]int32, bool)`

-GetRegionNodesOk returns a tuple with the RegionNodes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetRegionNodes

 `func (o *DedicatedClusterCreateSpecification) SetRegionNodes(v map[string]int32)`

 SetRegionNodes sets RegionNodes field to given value.

 ### GetHardware